awesomeWM/awesome/docs/01-readme.md

 ## Documentation

-Online documentation is available at http://awesome.naquadah.org/doc/, and can be built using `make ldoc`.
+Online documentation is available at http://awesome.naquadah.org/doc/ for the stable branch and at http://awesomewm.github.io/apidoc/ for the master branch.
+It can be built using `make ldoc`.

 ## License